Last updated on March 16th, 2022 at 09:21 am

 As the medical profession is now able to directly link various working practices to medical conditions such as bursitis and cellulitis, an out-of-court settlement will likely be offered where negligence has been proven.
 This ensures that not only does the defendant limit their financial liabilities going forward but the claimant will also receive speedy settlement once an agreement has been reached.

 There are sometimes claims for bursitis compensation where negligence is disputed or perhaps more than one party may have played a negligent role in the onset of bursitis and cellulitis.
-In these situations the case will likely go before the courts where the judge will make an informed decision after taking into account evidence from the claimant and defendant.
+In these situations, the case will likely go before the courts where the judge will make an informed decision after taking into account evidence from the claimant and defendant.

 What Compensation Can Be Claimed For Bursitis

 Many people may not be aware but there are two specific types of compensation available when pursuing a bursitis injury claim through the courts.
-The first one is general damages which includes compensation for issues such as:
+The first one is general damages which include compensation for issues such as:

 - Mental trauma from the bursitis injury